Sacramento Highway 99 Closure Now In Place: How To Get Around It

 SACRAMENTO (CBS13) — Don’t get caught off guard!
-The long closure of Highway 99 will be in place through early Wednesday morning.
+The long closure of Highway 99 is in place through early Wednesday morning.

-Here’s a breakdown of the closure – and how to get around it.READ MORE: Traffic Troubles: Saturday Construction On Highway 99 Leads To Congested Side Streets
+Here’s a breakdown of the closure – and how to get around it.READ MORE: Heavy Early Morning Traffic Expected To Start Week As Highway 99 Construction Continues

 When